Linladan is Swedish for flax barn.

 For the last two years, apart from spending countless hours on the floor in a room full of marvellous mid-century patterns, I have met and spoken to a few of the artists that worked for Nordiska.
 Many of them are still practising textile artists, some well into their eighties.
 All are wonderful women - strong, creative and with a lot of knowledge.
 Over this year we’re continuing to work together to publish more of the wonderful Nordiska patterns from the archive.

-In 2020, our next archive exhibition will take place with a five week visit here in the UK.
+Our planned archive exhibition will still take place here in the UK, it's been postponed to 2021 though.
 More news shortly!

 An old Scandinavian proverb tells "Ull blir mull och lin blir gull", (Wool becomes dust, flax becomes gold) and I have found the latter to be true: linen stays beautiful and strong, ready for stitching now or in 50 years.